CMSgov/bcda-static-site/production/technical_userguide.md

 **Response**

-The response will be the requested data as FHIR Patient resources in NDJSON format, encrypted.
-An unencrypted example of one such resource is available in the [guide to working with BCDA data](/data-guide/#sample-bcda-files).
-You can [follow these instructions to decrypt.](/decryption/){:target="_self"}
+The response will be the requested data as FHIR Patient resources in NDJSON format.
+An example of one such resource is available in the [guide to working with BCDA data](/data-guide/#sample-bcda-files).

 ### Beneficiary Coverage Data
 [Coverage](https://www.hl7.org/fhir/coverage.html){:target="_blank"} data indicates the beneficiary’s enrollment record.
 It includes information on a beneficiary’s Part A, Part B, Part C, and Part D coverage, as well as markers for End-stage Renal Disease (ESRD) and Old Age and Survivors Insurance (OASI).